4 Types of Contrast Media in Radiology: Examples & Use Cases

 Can ContrastConnect help our imaging facility maintain compliance while extending operating hours?

 Absolutely.
 ContrastConnect specializes in providing virtual contrast supervision that enables imaging facilities to scan later, open weekends, and expand capacity without recruiting additional on-site radiologists.
-Our platform ensures CMS, ACR, and ASRT compliance through immediate access to certified radiologists via secure, HIPAA-compliant technology.
+Our platform supports CMS and ACR compliance through immediate access to qualified radiologists via secure, HIPAA-compliant technology.

-We supervise 55,000+ contrast exams monthly across 200+ partner sites with 100% coverage reliability, comprehensive technologist training, and audit-ready documentation.
+We supervise 75,000+ contrast exam hours monthly across imaging networks with 100% coverage reliability, comprehensive technologist training, and audit-ready documentation.
 Our scalable solutions reduce cancelled scans, reduce patient delays, and deliver cost-efficient coverage that supports your growth objectives while maintaining the highest safety standards.

 Trusted Nationwide